mkvanleuven/autoAlignSample/README.md

 used by the Imperial College London EXSS group for increasing integration time in temperature measurements of plasmonic nanostructures.

+# Installation
+To be able to run this code, some dependancies are required.
+They are not difficult to install, but I will outline here how to do so.
+If you prefer a video tutorial, check out [this video](https://youtu.be/oFDtj0EP-r8) I made showing how to download the dependencies.

+We begin with Thorlabs' Kinesis software, which is required to control the piezo stage.
+The installer can be downloaded [here](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=Motion_Control&viewtab=0).
+Do not modify the default installation location, if you do, you will have to change it in
+`benchtop_stepper_motor.py` and `benchtop_piezo_controller.py` yourself.
+The code has only been tested using Kinesis 64-Bit Software for 64-Bit Windows, so I cannot promise support for any 32-Bit software.
+No SDK is required.

+Secondly, to be able to use the camera, PVCAM drivers are required.
+I cannot send the download link directly, however it is possible to submit a form to get the `/download` link from [here](https://www.photometrics.com/support/download/pvcam/).
+I do not believe the SDK is required to use this code.

+Before the Python wrapper can be installed, Visual Studio C++ Build Tools is required.
+To do this, download and install Visual Studio from [here](https://visualstudio.microsoft.com/), I recommend the Community edition, however it will not matter.
+This should bring you into the Visual Studio Installer, where you scroll down to the "Desktop & Mobile" tab.
+Ensure "Desktop development with C++" is selected, and install.

+The final step is to install the Python wrapper for PVCAM, which can be downloaded [here](https://github.com/Photometrics/PyVCAM).
+Download the GitHub repo and unzip it.
+Use a terminal to navigate to the installed folder, and run the command `python setup.py install`.
+This assumes you have Python installed, but I doubt you would be using this code if that were not the case.

+If you have any issues, feel free to contact me and I may try to assist, but I cannot promise anything.
+Good luck with the code, thanks for downloading!
+# Docs
 ## camera/
 ### PBSI.createCam
 `PBSI.createCam()`